 The COVID-19 crisis has laid bare the central economic reality of our times: disruption is the new economic driver.

-Based on a survey of 3,000 senior executives around the globe, the 2021 AlixPartners Disruption Index reveals that cycles of disruption, which displace existing businesses, markets, and value networks in favor of newer ecosystems and relationships, have emerged as the central strategic challenge for business leaders today.
+Based on a survey of 3,000 senior executives around the globe, the 2021 AlixPartners Disruption Index confirms that cycles of disruption, which displace existing businesses, markets, and value networks in favor of newer ecosystems and relationships, have emerged as the central strategic challenge for business leaders today.